 c) Carotid arteries and jugular veins (wadajain)

-From a scientific perspective, sensory neurons carry impulses most eventually reach the brain.
-The brain acts to interpret, sort, and process the incoming pulses and then decide on a response.
-The animal physical response and uncoordinated movement you have seen after the incision is because the animal loses the oxygen (cerebral anoxia), it causes a tremor and not because of the pain.
-However, science is not an ultimatum yardstick for Muslim in this case, but it is an acceptable assessment in the modern world.
+The animal’s physical response and uncoordinated movement you have seen after the incision is because the animal loses oxygen (cerebral anoxia).
+It causes a tremor.
+However, science is not an ultimatum yardstick for Muslims in this case, but it is an acceptable view in the modern world.

-According to Professor Wilhelm Schulze, the “Islamic way of slaughtering is the most humane method of slaughter animal” based on his studies at the School of Veterinary Medicine, Hannover University in Germany.
+According to Professor Wilhelm Schulze, the “Islamic way of slaughtering is the most humane method of slaughter animals” based on his studies at the School of Veterinary Medicine, Hannover University in Germany.
 See below.

 **MS Standards 1500: 2004